doughsay/room.js/doc/DEMO_MUDLIB.md

 The base structure for (very simple) NPC sellers.
 The 'list' command allows getting the list of goods, and the 'order' command to obtain one of the listed goods.

 The goods available for sale are those in the object's contents (so logically you would want to have different types of items there).
-Upon order, the required object is cloned and that newly created instance is given to the player (i.e. placed in the player's contents).
+Upon order, the required object is cloned and the newly created instance is given to the player (i.e. placed in the player's contents).

 For this to work, the NPC must be in a room that has the **lib\_traits\_commandable** trait, for the player commands to be delegated to the NPC.